-97. Additional Remuneration
+89. Additional Remuneration

-The directors or any committee authorised by the directors can award extra fees to any director who, in their view, performs any special or extra services for the company.
+The directors or any committee authorised by the directors can award extra fees to any director who serves on any committee or who devotes special attention to the business of the company or who otherwise, in their view, performs any special or extra services for the company.
 Extra fees can take the form of salary, commission, profit-sharing or other benefits (and can be paid partly in one way and partly in another).
 This is all decided by the directors or any committee authorised by the directors.

-98. Expenses
+90. Expenses

-The company can pay the reasonable travel, hotel and incidental expenses of each director incurred in attending and returning from general meetings, meetings of the directors or committees of the directors or any other meetings which as a director he is entitled to attend.
-The company will pay all other expenses properly and reasonably incurred by each director in connection with the company's business or in the performance of his duties as a director.
-The company can also fund a director's expenditure on defending proceedings or in connection with any application under the legislation and can do anything to enable a director to avoid incurring such expenditure all as provided in the legislation.
+The company can pay the reasonable travel, hotel and incidental expenses of each director incurred in attending and returning from general meetings, meetings of the directors or committees of the directors or any other meetings which the director is entitled to attend as a director.
+The company will pay all other expenses properly and reasonably incurred by each director in connection with the company's business or in the performance of their duties as a director.
+The company can also fund a director's or former director's expenditure and that of a director or former director of any holding company of the company for the purposes permitted by the legislation and can do anything to enable a director or former director or a director or former director of any holding company of the company to avoid incurring such expenditure all as provided in the legislation.

-99. Pensions and Gratuities for Directors
+91. Pensions and Gratuities for Directors

-- (A) The directors or any committee authorised by the directors can decide whether to provide pensions, annual payments or other benefits to any director or former director of the company, or any relation or dependant of, or person connected to, such a person.
+(A) The directors or any committee authorised by the directors can decide whether to provide pensions, annual payments or other benefits to any director or former director of the company, or any relation or dependant of, or person connected to, such a person.
 The directors can also decide to contribute to a scheme or fund or to pay premiums to a third party for these purposes.
-The company can only provide pensions and other benefits to people who are or were directors but who have not been employed by, or held an office or executive position in, the company or any of its subsidiary undertakings or former subsidiary undertakings or any predecessor in business of the company or any such other company or to relations or dependants of, or persons connected to, these directors or former directors if the shareholders approve this by passing an ordinary resolution. - (B) A director or former director will not be accountable to the company or the shareholders for any benefit provided pursuant to this article.
+The company can only provide pensions and other benefits to people who are or were directors but who have not been employed by, or held an office or executive position in, the company or any of its subsidiary undertakings or former subsidiary undertakings or any predecessor in business of the company or any such other company or to relations or dependants of, or persons connected to, these directors or former directors if the shareholders approve this by passing an ordinary resolution.

+(B) A director or former director will not be accountable to the company or the shareholders for any benefit provided pursuant to this article.
 Anyone receiving such a benefit will not be disqualified from being or becoming a director of the company.